Summerhall distillery: Products

-The gin is based on an old Indian recipe that is on display in the distillery, dated 1947 and written in Bombay.
-The gin has 9 ingredients, or botanicals, including, juniper, coriander, cardamom, fennel, anise, angelica, lemon peel, lime peel and cloves.
+The distillery's main product is Pickering's Gin, named after co-founder Marcus Pickering.
+The gin is based on an recipe written in Mumbai (then Bombay) that is on display in the distillery, dated 1947.
+The recipe had been passed down to Pickering through a friend of his father.
+The gin uses 9 botanicals: juniper, coriander, cardamom, fennel, anise, angelica, lemon peel, lime peel and cloves.